-Tokyo, Japan (CNN) — Japan's islands have a long list of places famous for red, yellow and orange foliage.
+Japan’s islands have a long list of places famous for red, yellow and orange foliage.
 As an urban center, Tokyo might not leap out as a top viewing spot.

 However, the nation’s capital has plenty of fantastic places to check out autumn atmosphere, both in the city center and farther afield.

 Icho Namiki Avenue